 | Final human-readable summary | Claude Opus only if the document is high-value or contested | Opus is overkill for routine documents; right for legal or regulatory documents where the synthesis stakes are high. |

-A workflow that runs ten thousand invoices a day through this pipeline at full Sonnet rates costs ~10× what the same workflow costs with the routing above.
+A workflow running ten thousand invoices a day through this pipeline at full Sonnet rates costs roughly ten times what the same workflow costs with the routing above.
 The savings come from putting Haiku on the easy steps; the quality is preserved by putting Sonnet on the steps where reasoning depth matters.
+It is the same principle as hiring a junior to read forms and a senior to interpret contracts — both at their right billable rate.

-The router pattern from Part 3 generalises here: a Haiku-tier state at the start of the workflow can decide which subsequent path the document takes (simple vs complex routing), and the state machine branches accordingly.
+The router pattern from Part 3 generalises here: a Haiku-tier state at the start of the workflow can decide which subsequent path the document takes, and the state machine branches on the answer.

-For workflows that touch personal data, evidence-grade audit, or regulated workloads, Standard is the right answer regardless of duration — the S3-backed execution history is what NDPA / GDPR / NIS2 auditors actually want to see.
+The choice tracks the workload's time profile.
+Real-time document classification on file upload (30-90 seconds, high volume) is Express.
+Multi-document research synthesis (several minutes, lower volume, audit-relevant) is Standard.
+Asynchronous corpus processing (hours, parallel, fully audited) is Standard.
+Per-message content moderation (sub-second, very high volume) is Express.
+For anything that touches personal data, evidence-grade audit, or regulated workloads, Standard is the right answer regardless of duration — the S3-backed execution history is what NDPA, GDPR, and NIS2 auditors actually want to see.

-Step Functions' Retry and Catch blocks need to be tuned for the failure modes Bedrock workloads actually produce:
+Step Functions' Retry and Catch blocks need tuning for the failure modes Bedrock workloads actually produce:

 {